High-sensitivitY Measurements of key stellar Nucleo-Synthesis reactions

 HYMNS at CERN

-HYMNS is a project funded by the European Research Council via an ERC Consolidator Grant.
-At HYMNS we are developing a radically new detection concept, so-called i-TED , in order to recreate and measure in the laboratory nuclear reactions that take place inside Red Giant stars.
-These are nucleosynthesis reactions taking place during core He burning and shell C-burning in Massive Stars (MSs) and also in low-mass Asymptotic-Giant-Branch (AGB) stars.
-Understanding such reactions is important to learn about the origin of the heavy elements (>Fe) in our Universe, and to disentangle first-hand information on the physical conditions and mechanisms driving stellar evolution.
+The HYMNS project was funded by the European Research Council via an ERC Consolidator Grant (2016-2022) .
+In HYMNS we developed a radically new detection concept, called i-TED , in order to recreate and measure in the laboratory nuclear reactions induced by neutrons that take place inside Red Giant stars, like Betelgeuse .
+These are nucleosynthesis reactions taking place during core He burning and shell C-burning in Massive Stars (MSs) and also during H burning in low-mass Asymptotic-Giant-Branch (AGB) stars.
+Understanding such reactions is a fascinating topic of research and a unique tool to learn about the origin of the elements heavier than iron in our Universe, and to disentangle first-hand information on the physical conditions and mechanisms that drive stellar evolution and the chemical enrichment our Milky Way galaxy.

 The picture below shows a prototype of one i-TED module being characterized at the HYMNS laboratory of IFIC (CSIC-University of Valencia).
 Each module consists of five large LaCl3(Ce) scintillation crystals optically coupled to large-area silicon photomultipliers (SiPMs).